 Vestibular neuritis and labyrinthitis are inflammatory conditions of the inner ear nerves, most commonly caused by a viral infection.
 Both conditions typically cause a specific form of dizziness known as vertigo, which causes a spinning sensation.
 Other symptoms of vestibular neuritis and labyrinthitis include nausea, vomiting and balance problems, which may be severe.
 Persistent nausea and vomiting may lead to dehydration, which further aggravates dizziness.
 Motion sickness, which is also related to the inner ear, can be serve enough to cause nausea, vomiting and dizziness in some people.

 A heart attack occurs when obstructed blood supply to an area of the heart causes oxygen deprivation, leading to death of the heart tissue.
-Nausea, vomiting and dizziness are common symptoms of a heart attack.
+Nausea, vomiting and dizziness are common symptoms of a heart attack, especially in women.
 Other common symptoms of a heart attack include chest discomfort, shortness of breath, sweating and arm, neck, jaw, back or stomach pain.
 Immediate medical assistance decreases the risk of a heart attack-associated death and can often limit the tissue damage caused by a heart attack.

 Many other medical conditions can cause nausea, vomiting and dizziness, including kidney failure, liver failure, thyroid disorders and adrenal failure.
 Severe chemical imbalances in the body can also lead to these symptoms, such as with diabetic ketoacidosis -- a condition in which the blood sugar is very high and the body is burning large amounts of fat for fuel.